 13. How do school systems know how to provide adapted or mainstream physical activity programs for students with disabilities?

-School systems have the flexibility to devise programs to accommodate their students with disabilities that consider the specific needs, accommodations and abilities of the students in their communities.
+No. School systems have the flexibility to devise programs to accommodate their students with disabilities that consider the specific needs, accommodations and abilities of the students in their communities.
 Before creating such programs, school systems should review the numbers, ages and types of students with disabilities they serve, conduct outreach to these students and their families, and develop opportunities for participation.
-Numerous organizations and trained educators exist who can help schools design programs to accommodate students with disabilities.

 Schools must be flexible as they develop programs that consider the interests of students with disabilities.
 When the number of students with disabilities at an individual school is insufficient to field a team, school systems may: